avp/spectra/README.md

 ### Node

 This module also works with Node.
-Simply run `npm install spectra-color` and use `require('spectra-color')` to set it up.
+Simply run `npm install spectra` and use `var Spectra = require('spectra')` to set it up.

 API Reference
 -------------